 Separation of Concerns: Queries and Helpers

-To that end, there are ways that we can abstract our work to continually to logically separate it, make the code easier to read and maintain over time.
+To that end, there are ways that we can abstract our work to logically separate it, make the code easier to read and maintain over time.

 Contain Your Queries